 Burns creates an environment where both men’s sexuality is less important than their need for male belonging and attention.
 The route of which lays within a financial transaction of convenience.
 Both Colm and Jay’s home lives equally dysfunctional due to lies and emotional suppression; one man internally screaming for escape despite a loving wife (Monica Dolan).
 While the other screams to be allowed into the life of his girlfriend and newborn daughter.
 The result for both men a confused relationship of mutual support at a price.
 Both Tom Vaughan-Lawlor and Tom Glynn-Carney embodying the fear, secrets and need for belonging inherent in the characters they portray.
 While their relationship skirts between the need for sexual release, and the requirement of unconditional companionship and love.

-Rialto is currently showing at this years BFI London Film Festival
+Rialto is now showing at BFI London Film Festival 2019, book tickets here